-The Parish of Aldingbourne covers 1,252 hectares of mainly high quality arable farmland on the coastal plain, adjoining the South Downs National Park to the north.
-The village of Westergate forms the principal settlement and the smaller settlements of Aldingbourne, Norton, Nyton, Woodgate, and Lidsey and small clusters of dwellings are scattered across the rural area.
+The parish of Aldingbourne covers 1,252 hectares of mainly high quality arable farmland on the coastal plain.
+Aldingbourne is located in Arun District Council and adjoining (and a small section lies within) the South Downs National Park to the north.
+The village of Westergate forms the principal settlement and the smaller settlements of Aldingbourne, Norton, Nyton, Woodgate and Lidsey and small clusters of dwellings are scattered across the rural area.
 The parish is therefore rural in character.